Bladder stone (animal): Mechanism

 Oversaturation of urine with crystals is by far the biggest factor in stone formation in dogs and cats.
 This oversaturation can be caused by increased excretion of crystals by the kidneys, water reabsorption by the renal tubules resulting in concentration of the urine, and changes in urine pH that influence crystallization.
 Other contributing factors include diet, frequency of urination, genetics, current medications, and the presence of a urinary tract infection.

 The stones form around a nidus, which can consist of white blood cells, bacteria, and organic matrix mixed with crystals, or crystals alone.
 The nidus makes up about two to ten percent of the mass of the stone.
 It is possible for the nidus to be made of a different type of crystal than the rest of the stone, also known as epitaxial growth.

 Nutrition often plays a major role in the development of bladder stones.
 Sodium, calcium, phosphorus and potassium ratios and quantities play a large role in urinary health of animals.
 Research indicates that low dietary inclusion of potassium is associated with increased renal calcium excretion, which lowers urinary pH.
 By lowering urinary pH, the risk for development of calcium oxalate uroliths increases.
-By feeding proper amounts of calcium and potassium we avoid this issue, which is especially common in male cats.
+Feeding proper amounts of calcium and potassium avoids this issue, which is especially common in male cats.